お問い合わせ

 11. Recipients of personal data

-Personal data you provide to us will be kept private and confidential, and we will not disclose or share it with other data controllers without your permission (for example, if you are a patient and an employer or insurer requests medical information about, we will only share this with your explicit consent).
-The only exception to this is where we are legally required to disclose personal data, such as where we are required to provide information to law enforcement, or pursuant to a request from a regulator or a court order.
+・where we are legally required to disclose personal data, such as where we are required to provide information to law enforcement, or pursuant to a request from a regulator or a court order;

-We sometimes share personal data with third parties who provide services to JGMC.
+We also sometimes share personal data with third parties who provide services to JGMC.
 However, these service providers will only process personal data on our behalf, for specified purposes, and in accordance with our strict instructions.

 We only use third party service providers who have provided sufficient guarantees that your personal data will be kept safe, and we always ensure there is a written contract in place which protects your personal data and prevents it from being used for any purpose other than providing services to JGMC.